tozd/docker-iperf/README.md

 The TCP window size option can be set by the environment variable `TCP_WINDOW_SIZE`.
 Most other options can be set by an environment variable `IPERF_<long option name>`, such as `IPERF_BANDWIDTH`.

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-iperf), if you need to fork the project there.